 How Common Are Paraphilias?

-Most paraphilias are rare and are more common among males than among females (about 20 to 1 of males to females).
+Most paraphilias are rare and are about 20 times more common among males than among females.
 However, the reason for this disparity is not clearly understood.
 While several of these disorders are associated with aggressive behavior, others are not aggressive or harmful.
 Some paraphilias -- such as pedophilia, exhibitionism, voyeurism, sadism, and frotteurism -- are criminal offenses.

 What Causes Paraphilia?

-It is not known for certain what causes paraphilia.
+It is not clear what causes paraphilia.
 Some experts believe it is caused by a childhood trauma, such as sexual abuse.
 Others suggest that objects or situations can become sexually arousing if they are frequently and repeatedly associated with a pleasurable sexual activity.
 In most cases, the individual with a paraphilia has difficulty developing personal and sexual relationships with others.

 How Is Paraphilia Treated?

-Most cases of paraphilia are treated with counseling and therapy to help these people modify their behavior.
+Most cases of paraphilia are treated with counseling and therapy to help the person modify his or her behavior.
 Medications may help to decrease the compulsiveness associated with paraphilia and reduce the number of deviant sexual fantasies and behaviors.
 In some cases, hormones are prescribed for individuals who experience frequent occurrences of abnormal or dangerous sexual behavior.
 Many of these medications work by reducing the individual's sex drive.

 How Successful Is Treatment for Paraphilia?